Pyshou/MD-FEP_parallel_Q5/6_prep_FEP/README.md

 # Preparing FEP folders and submitting the jobs

+This can be easily scripted for each case.

 - Now that you have all the needed files, create a FEP folder (i.e. A_to_B/) and within it, one for the ligand transformation in water (WAT/), and one for the transformation in the receptor binding site (REC/).

 - Each of those should contain an md_step0/, md_step1_1/, md_step1_2/ and md_step1_3/ folder (or just md_step0/ and md_step1/ if you are not anihilating any atom).